 Missouri Agriculture Flood Resources

-Missouri continues to face flooding across the state affecting the lives of thousands of farmers.
+Flooding across the state of Missouri has impacted the lives of thousands of farmers.
 Natural disasters can be a great threat to Missouri farm families and rural communities.
 This resource page will provide you with important information you will need in the event of a natural disaster to your farm land or community.

 To find additional resources across the state, visit the Missouri Recovery Portal.